mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 >
 > (From *The Awakening of Faith*, translated by Yoshito S. Hakeda, 1967.)

-There are [a few] terms: *tathagatagarbha*, *storehouse consciousness*.
+There are [a few] terms: *tathāgatagarbha*, *storehouse consciousness*.
 I have to make the meaning of those terms clear.

 *The Discourse on the Awakening of Mahayana Faith* begins with investigation of the *truth* first.
 This is a pretty peculiar characteristic of this discourse, which is different from other *shastra* [or] discourses on *vijnanavada*, “mere consciousness”. *The Discourse on Mere Consciousness*, *Vijnanavada*, begins with *alayavijnana*.
 But this *Discourse on the Awakening of Mahayana Faith* begins with the truth.